pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 ## Set up private endpoint with AWS

-This section describes how to set up a private endpoint.
+This section describes how to set up a private endpoint with AWS PrivateLink.

 Take the following steps to set up a private endpoint.
 If you have multiple clusters, you need to repeat these steps for each cluster that you want to connect to using AWS PrivateLink.